 Rule names

-Rule location (before or after specific rule number, or as last rule)
+Rule location (before/after a specific rule, or as the last rule)

 Logging levels

-For NSX devices, when adding new rules, if the Access Requests has a Security Group as a Source or Destination, Designer can provide more specific suggestions based on the relevant security groups, instead of using DFW.
+For NSX devices, when adding new rules, if the access request has a Security Group as a Source or Destination, Designer provides more specific suggestions based on the relevant security groups instead of using DFW.
 Click the Applied to field to select the relevant security groups.

 to cancel the change that you entered.